algermissen/algermissen.github.com/_posts/2017-05-18-web-services-with-rust-part-3-accept-all-we-can.md

         serve(&remote, &addr, &protocol);
     });

-The request handler then creates a one time channel and spawns a task on the remote handle that performs the CPU-bound work and sends the result through the channel to complete the response.
+The request handler then creates a one-time channel and spawns a task on the remote handle.
+This taskperforms the CPU-bound work and sends the result through the channel to complete the response.

     let f = match (req.method(), req.path()) {